meteocima/ensemble-runner/readme.md

 # ensemble-runner

-This repository contain GO source code of a series of commands which allows to run a WRF simulation using either a GFS forecast as guiding conditions, assimilating radars and weather forecast observations.
+This repository contain GO source code of a series of commands which allows to run a WRF simulation using as input either a GFS forecast or an already existing dataset produced by the WPS system.

+The scripts allows to assimilate radars and weather forecast observations in 2 or 3
+cycle of 3 hours each.

-## Work environment preparation.
+# Work environment preparation.

 The command must run in a work directory containing a `config.yaml` config file.
 This file should be in `yaml`` format, and allows, among other things, to customize